 Ever since the late 1940s, Renault’s range has featured an unbroken line of interesting small cars, of which the Renault Clio has been one of the most successful.

-More than 12 million have found homes and, along the way, the Clio has found and enjoyed a youthful, vibrant image.
+More than 12 million of the Renault hatch have found homes and, along the way, the Renault Clio has found and enjoyed a youthful, vibrant image.

 Earlier variants of the Clio deserved that rep, too: being agile, neatly designed, compact, engineered for some dynamism and intelligently marketed.

 But – and Renault wasn’t alone in this – during the mid 2000s, when the Clio III arrived, some of that purity was lost.
 The Clio became bigger and heavier, and went searching – with honourable intent – for more refinement and class, growing up with its customers.

 With the extra refinement it found, however, it lost something, as did several of its peers during the past decade.
 Out went a bit of what Renault used to dub the ‘va-va-voom’.